OIT - Knowledge Base

 - Has the authority to set conditions that students must meet in order to be continued or readmitted.
 In cases of students whose request for continuance or readmission are rejected, these conditions may apply to possible future requests for readmission.

-(Director of New Student Financial Assistance, and Director of Financial Assistance) Coordinates and recommends University policy pertaining to the administration of financial assistance at the undergraduate level.
+(Director of Financial Aid) Coordinates and recommends University policy pertaining to the administration of financial assistance at the undergraduate level.

-(Director of Student Administrative Services) Resolves student financial difficulties stemming from regulatory noncompliance.
+(Director of Financial Aid) Resolves student financial difficulties stemming from regulatory noncompliance.
 See Regulation Section VIII-W E.

 (Director of the Honors Program)